Holyoke, Massachusetts: Services

-The retail sector has been a major employer since the construction of the Holyoke Mall, the second largest shopping mall in New England, in 1979.
+The retail sector has been a major employer since the construction of the Holyoke Mall, the third largest shopping mall in New England, in 1979.
 Retail has provided the city with a large and steady tax base, contributing over $7 million in taxes annually.

 The city also features the corporate headquarters of PeoplesBank, the largest bank in Western Massachusetts, as well as the local Holyoke Credit Union which was originally started as a credit union for the students of a former parochial school.